mikekchar/portfolio/README.markdown

 This is my programming blog/portfolio.

+Note: There is no content on the master branch in GitHub.
+If you are seeing this it's because you are looking at the master branch.
+Please checkout the gh-pages branch.

 ## Licensing

 Licensing is a very difficult topic.
 As this is my own personal portfolio,